 Temperatures dropping, leaves are falling, I’m unconsciously adding layers to my outfits.

 And I’m getting festive because the whole month of October I’ll be SOUPING-IT-UP to kick the season off right.
-First plan of attack, this smoky beef and tomato soup.
+My first plan of attack – this smoky beef, and tomato soup.

 Baby, let me prep you by saying this is not your grandma’s tomato soup.
 It’s bold and hearty and warms your soul to the core thanks to the addition of smoky chipotles in adobo.